 Git is a version control system, a tool designed to help coordinate work from multiple machines.
 Version control systems (VCS) are really important when working in team because they permit to work concurrently on a shared codebase.
-After employing a VCS you will never have to zip up your code to share it with your colleagues.
-You will never have to wait for your colleagues to finish working on a different section of the project before you can proceed.
+After employing a VCS you will never have to zip up your code to share it with your team.
+You will never have to wait for your team mates to finish working on a different section of the project before you can proceed.

 Git, unlike other version control systems, comes with the concept of branching.
-That is splitting the work between multiple paths.
-You are implicitly branching whenever you and your colleague work on the same project in parallel from two different machines.
-After one of the developers finishes working, he might want to share his modifications with the others, which might be scattered in many locations in the same code repository.
-This is where Git really comes to help with it's merging system, integrating updates from other developers directly on the local branch.
+That means splitting the work between multiple paths.
+You are implicitly branching whenever you and your team mates work on the same project in parallel from two different machines.
+After one of the developers finishes working, they might want to share their modifications with the others in the team, which might have been working in parallel on different locations in the same code repository.
+This is when Git really comes to help with it’s merging system, integrating updates from other developers directly on the local branch.
 Git also tries to automatically resolve conflicts whenever possible.